jyang54/CIS400/README.md

 import json<br/>
 import re

-2. Then you need to convert json files into csv files using jsonTocsv.py, install the packages below import json<br/>
+2. Then you need to convert json files into csv files using jsonTocsv.py, install the packages below<br/>
+import json<br/>
 import csv<br/>
 from collections import Counter

-3. You can use analysis.ipynb to make charts, install the packages below import os<br/>
+3. You can use analysis.ipynb to make charts, install the packages below<br/>
+import os<br/>
 import pandas as pd<br/>
 import numpy as np<br/>